ian512549/new-nc-flix/README.md

 | crime      | Watch out, there's gangsters about                             |
 | sci_fi     | Your scientists were so preoccupied with whether they could... |

 2. Movies can often be associated with more than one genre.
-Create a this many-many relationsip between the `genres` table and the `movies`.
+Create this many-many relationsip between the `genres` table and the `movies`.

 3. Insert some data about the film genres.
 Feel free to use the information in the table below: